oshp/oshp-stats/README.md

 💻 The update is scheduled in the following way:

 * The **first day** of every month the data database is updated via this [workflow](.github/workflows/update-datasource.yml).
-* The **third day** of every month the statistic data is updated via this [workflow](https://github.com/OWASP/www-project-secure-headers/blob/master/.github/workflows/tab-stats-headers-generate-related-files.yml).
+* The **fifth day** of every month the statistic data is updated via this [workflow](https://github.com/OWASP/www-project-secure-headers/blob/master/.github/workflows/tab-stats-headers-generate-related-files.yml).

 # Note